humenda/GladTeX/manpage.md

 **-r** _DPI_
 :   Set resolution (size of images) to 'dpi' (100 by default).

+**-R**
+:   Replace non-ascii (unicode) characters by LaTeX commands.

+    GladTeX can automatically detect non-ascii characters in formulas and replace them through their appropriate LaTeX commands.
+In the alt attribute of the resulting image, alphabetical characters won't be replaced.
+That means that the alt text from the image is not exactly the same than the code used for generating the image, but it is far more readable.

+    For instance, the formula \$\\text{für alle} a\$, would be compiled as
+    \$\\text{f\\ddot{u}r alle} a\$ and displayed as "\\text{für alle} a" in the alt attribute.

 **-u** _URL_
 :   Base URL to image files (relative links are default).